Lemang

 Lemang is traditionally eaten to mark the end of daily fasting during the annual Muslim holidays of Eid-ul-Fitr and Eid-ul-Adha (Lebaran).

+Etymology

+Lemang is derived from Proto-Malayo-Polynesian ləməŋ ("cook in a tube of green bamboo").
+This term was inherited into Proto-Malayic and then into Classical Malay as لمڠ (lĕmang), eventually becoming the modern Malay lemang.
+Derived cognates refer to a traditional dish made by cooking glutinous rice mixed with coconut milk inside a hollow bamboo tube lined with banana leaves to prevent sticking.
+Cognates in modern Austronesian languages include lamang (Minangkabau), which refers to the same type of food.

 History

 Sticky rice in bamboo is known as a ubiquitous traditional food in many traditional Southeast Asian communities.
-In Minangkabau culture, lemang or lamang is a traditional food which consists of glutinous rice or tapai that are used in various traditional ceremonies, mainly in West Sumatra, Indonesia.
+In Minangkabau culture, lemang, or lamang is a traditional food which consists of glutinous rice or tapai that is used in various traditional ceremonies, mainly in West Sumatra, Indonesia.
 According to Minangkabau tradition, the cooking technique of lemang was first introduced by Sheikh Burhanuddin.
-However, lemang are also known as traditional foods of other tribes in Southeast Asian region, and their cooking method is still very ancient and depends on the natural materials and ingredients, including bamboo tubes.
+However, lemang are also known as traditional foods of other tribes in the Southeast Asian region, and their cooking method is still very ancient and depends on natural materials and ingredients, including bamboo tubes.

-In early Indonesian literature, lemang was mentioned in Marah Rusli's 1922 novel Siti Nurbaya, in which Nurbaya unwittingly eating a poisonous lemang due to Meringgih's evil scheme.
+In early Indonesian literature, lemang was mentioned in Marah Rusli's 1922 novel Siti Nurbaya, in which Nurbaya unwittingly eats a poisonous lemang due to Meringgih's evil scheme.